REVIEW: Grease - Liverpool Empire Theatre

 Louisa Lytton's performance as Rizzo was underwhelming, she lacked the feistiness of the character and her delivery lacked the requisite substance for such a strong character in the show.

 Darren Day as Vince Fontaine and Teen Angel was an interesting choice of casting.
 Whilst he performed well in numbers such as "Beauty school drop-out" I was confused by his delivery.
 He randomly quoted Austin Powers mid-song and Jim Carey's "smokin" catch-phrase.
 It seemed quite Self-aggrandising and detracted from the scene.
 This to me was an unnecessary inclusion.
+The second half of the show was more engaging and the cast seemed to come into their own.
+They relaxed into their roles and this was evidenced by the engagement from the audience.

 In summary, it wasn't one of my favourite shows but it wasn't one of the worst things I've ever seen.
 The auditorium seemed to love it and the packed Empire were in rapturous applause at the end, so maybe something evaded me.
 I really wanted to love this production and get involved with the rest of the audience who were engaged in rapturous applause and singing their hearts out.
 Go along and make your own mind up.
 I was grateful for the opportunity to watch the production; however, something just did not resonate with me or electrify my soul as much as I had hoped.The show runs until Saturday 8th April and tickets are available here